IVF Gender Selection: Pros and ConsFertility Treatment

 Frozen embryo transfer

 Finally, the genetically-tested embryo with the desired sex is transferred to the mother’s uterus with the help of a catheter and ultrasound.
-The frozen embryo transfer process is quite simple and is mainly done under local anesthesia.
+The frozen embryo transfer process is simple and mainly done under local anesthesia.
 The mother can take a pregnancy test 14 days after FET.

 IVF Gender Selection Risks